jimmy622001/ECS_Jenkins_Github/README.md

 ## Next Steps

-For detailed setup and usage instructions, see [Usage-and-Applicaton-Guide.md](Usage-and-Applicaton-Guide.md).
+For detailed setup and usage instructions, see [Usage.md](Usage.md).

+### Additional Documentation

+- [Environment Deployment Guide](docs/ENVIRONMENT_DEPLOYMENT.md) - How to deploy and manage environments
+- [Automated Patching Guide](docs/AUTOMATED_PATCHING.md) - Automated patching setup and customization
+- [Testing Usage Guide](docs/TESTING_USAGE.md) - How to use pre-commit hooks, Terratest, and other testing tools
+- [Testing Strategy](docs/TESTING.md) - Comprehensive testing strategy for the infrastructure

 ## Patching and Update Strategy